“Where’s my truck?”

 These are the phrases customers are saying to salespeople (and uttering to themselves) after ordering vehicles from your store.
 We, as dealerships, have taken deposits for vehicles to be built for several years now.
 This is nothing new.
-Back in the day, however, if we didn’t have what a customer was looking for, we could have it in a few days.
+However, if we didn’t have what a customer was looking for back in the day, we could have it in a few days.
 Usually 3-4 weeks.
 If it was a custom factory order, 8-12 weeks at the longest.
 The inventory constraints of today have changed this, and people are waiting longer and longer for their new vehicles.
 Months?
 Yes.
 Year?
 It’s close.

 So you’re ordering vehicles from the OEM on behalf of your clients.
 You take their money as a deposit, enter their order in, and hope it gets picked up.
 What your team does between that moment and the time the vehicle shows up is where we need to get a lot better.

-It’s easy to update a customer when their vehicle is going to arrive a month from the time the deal is done.
+It’s easy to update a customer when their vehicle will arrive a month from when the deal is done.
 It’s a weekly call or text.
 But when it’s going to be a 9-month long wait, how is your team updating them?
 Is it a call a week?
 (That’s too often.
 Especially if they have zero news to tell them).

 Is it an email a month?
 (That’s too little.
 You have their money, and they are anxious to get their new ride.
 That could almost be considered ghosting the customer.)

 Recommendations for customer follow-up after ordering vehicles:

 - Bi-monthly contacts (not just contact attempts)

 - At least 4 contacts in the two weeks leading up to the delivery

 - Vacillate between calls, emails, texts, and videos (with a call being every other)